 How to celebrate Boss's Day

 Talk to your coworkers and organize a little office party for your boss.
 You can get a cake and a card for everyone to sign.
-Having a party with everyone in the office will ensure that people build relationships with each other, and it helps the boss getting to know their employees.
+Having a party with everyone in the office will ensure that people build relationships with each other, and it helps the boss get to know their employees.

 You can also ask your boss to have a conversation about your work and performance in the company, and what you could do to advance your career and be better for the workplace.
 Bosses can be great mentors.